ga4gh/refget/docs/decision_record.md

 ### Decision

 We determined that *internally*, we will not append prefixes to the strings we are going to digest.
-If a particular identifier defines some kind of a namespace as part of the identifier (*e.g.* a refget sequence identifier), then it's of course no problem, we take that identifier at face value.
+However, if a particular identifier defines some kind of a prefix *as part of the identifier* (*e.g.* a refget sequence identifier), then it's of course no problem, we take that identifier at face value.
 To summarize:

 - for internal identifiers (those generated within seqcol), we digest only digests, not prefixes of any kind
 - for external identifiers (like refget identifiers), we accept them at face value, so we wouldn't remove a prefix if you declare it is was part of your sequence identifier
 - the seqcol specification should RECOMMEND using refget identifiers

+More specifically, for refget, there are two types of prefix: the namespace prefix (`ga4gh:`) and type type prefix (`SQ.`).
+Right now, the refget server requires you to have the type prefix to request a lookup; the refget protocol declares that this type prefix is *part of the identifier*.
+However, the `ga4gh:` prefix is more of a namespace prefix and is *not* required, and therefore not considered part of the identifier.
+Therefore, the seqcol `sequence` values would *include* the `SQ.` but not the `ga4gh:`.

 ### Rationale